jeremywall/maven-dagger2-lombok-example/README.md

 ---

 UPDATE (2022-10-10): I'm done with Dagger.
 It's hard to use and the way it does things never felt right to me.
-I much prefer how Guice does things by extending the Guice Module class and placing all dependencies inside the Module.
+I much prefer how Guice does things by extending the Guice Module class and defining dependencies inside the Module.
 Therefore, I've moved all my personal projects to [Toothpick](https://github.com/stephanenicolas/toothpick).
 Toothpick uses modules like Guice and is not reflection based.
 It's the best of both worlds in my opinion so I'm no longer maintaining this Maven/Dagger2/Lombok example project but I will leave it here for reference.

 ---